What to Look For:

 Consideration for the best carpet selection for your home and lifestyle includes the understanding of the simple basics about carpet, as exampled below:

 Carpet and Rug Construction:

-Cut pile: Still a popular construction, cut pile achieves its durability through the type of fiber used, density of tufts, the amount of twist in the yarn.
-The highly twisted yarn holds its shape longer, and is a perfect choice for high-traffic areas.
+Cut pile: Still, a popular construction, cut pile achieves its durability through the type of fiber used, the density of tufts, and the amount of twist in the yarn.
+The highly twisted yarn holds its shape longer and is a perfect choice for high-traffic areas.

-• Saxony-Refined surface.
-Works will with traditional interiors.
+• Saxony: Refined surface.
+Works well with traditional interiors.
 Ideal for living rooms and dining rooms.

 Multi-level loop pile: This style usually has two to three different loop heights to create pattern effects.
 It provides good durability and a more casual look.

 Cut-loop pile: Combines cut and looped yarns.
 Provides a variety of surface textures, such as sculptured effects of squares, chevrons, and swirls.
 The multicolor effects hide soil and stains.

 Carpet Fibers Facts:

 Fiber selection affects carpet end-use performance.
 Manufacturers are a valuable resource in determining the fiber and construction most appropriate to the application.
 The basic types of carpet pile fibers are:

 Nylon: Two types, Nylon 6, 6 and Nylon 6, are typically used in carpets.
 Nylon features include the ability to produce a variety of color schemes, luxurious soft “hand”, excellent resiliency, durability, abrasion resistance, and texture retention.
 Other features include good resistance to stains and soils.
 Nylon is considered to be suitable for all types of traffic.
 Solution-dyed nylon provides excellent color fastness and increases stain cleanability.